 If you’ve been running your website for a while, you probably have dozens of media files you’re not using anymore.
 That’s why occasionally cleaning up your WordPress Media Library is a wise idea.
-Eliminating unnecessary files will free up storage and make your backups smaller and more manageable.
+Removing unused images and files will free up storage and make your backups smaller and more manageable.

 You can remove files directly from your Media Library in WordPress, or use an FTP client to delete them in large batches.
 Regardless of which approach you take, you’ll want to make sure to back up your site before deleting any files, and ensure that you haven’t thrown out anything essential when you’re done.

 If you don’t have a backup solution in place, you’ll definitely want to check out Jetpack Backup.
 It saves your site in real-time, so you’ll have every single detail in case of emergency.
 Plus, it keeps an activity log so you can select the exact point in time to which you want to restore.

 All of this is stored off-site on WordPress’ secure servers.
 So it won’t slow down your site and you can rest easy knowing your files are in good hands.